Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Particle description of ice floes

 where

 We denote the contact point of floes $i$ and $j$ as $\bfc^{ij}$.
 Then we have

 Using \eqref{eq:cij}, anti-symmetry, and $(\bfx^i - \bfx^j) \times \bfn^{ij}= 0$, we calculate

 This leads to the desired result for the balance law of total angular momentum. \end{proof} \begin{remark} In the derivation of \eqref{eq:Ta}, we used the contact point assumption/equality \eqref{eq:cij}, which implies $\delta^{ij} =0$.
 This distinguishes it from the contact deformation assumption for computing the normal contact force.
 That is, we assume that the floe particles deform upon contact, and the overlap (deformation) \( \delta^{ij} \) is used to compute the contact forces \( \bm{f}_{\bm{n}}^{ij} \) and \( \bm{f}_{\bm{t}}^{ij} \).
 However, when computing torques, we assume that the contact occurs at a point located \emph{on the undeformed geometry}, i.e., at a distance \( r^i \bm{n}^{ij} \) from the center.
-This introduces a modeling approximation, which is justified in \cite{poschel2005computational,luding2008introduction}: \begin{enumerate} \item \textbf{Deformations are small:} In most sea ice floe particle settings, overlaps are very small compared to particle size, so undeformed geometry introduces only second-order errors. \item \textbf{Approximate consistency:} The total torque from each force pair cancels under Newton's third law, ensuring conservation of angular momentum. \end{enumerate} \end{remark}
+This introduces a modeling approximation, which is justified by \cite{poschel2005computational,luding2008introduction}: \begin{enumerate} \item \textbf{Deformations are small:} We assume that overlaps are very small compared to particle size, so undeformed geometry introduces only second-order errors. \item \textbf{Approximate consistency:} The total torque from each force pair cancels under Newton's third law, ensuring conservation of angular momentum. \end{enumerate} \end{remark}